Cloudkibo/OldKiboEngage/Documentation/DEVELOPERGUIDE.md

             *Actions:*
                 i.Send SMS/Email:
                     Agent can send sms/email or can view chat history of that particular customer.

+###7.
+Assigned Session List Container
+      This container will fetch assigned sessions list from server and also gets updated when a session is assigned to some agent.This update is retrieved from socket.

+###8.
+New Session List Container
+      This container will fetch new sessions list from server and also gets updated when a customer joins livehelp through widget.This update is retrieved from socket.

 ## Redux Files Structure
 We have used Redux for data and state handling on client side.